-As you may know, I do take a fairly hard line against piracy and theft, but this reader wants to know if poverty might qualify for an “exemption” of sorts.
+As you may know, I oppose piracy and theft, but this reader wanted to know if poverty might qualify for an “exemption” of sorts.

 Become a Patron of Ask Leo! and go ad-free!